-Bryson Goodwin: Warrington Wolves sign New Zealand international
+Bryson Goodwin: Warrington Wolves sign New Zealand international centre

 - From the section Rugby League

-Warrington Wolves have signed New Zealand international Bryson Goodwin on a two-year deal from Leigh Centurions.
+Warrington Wolves have signed New Zealand international centre Bryson Goodwin on a two-year contract.

 In June, the 31-year-old agreed to join Leigh from NRL side South Sydney Rabbitohs for the start of 2018.